usnistgov/vulntology/specification/objects/scenario.md

 - **hasName** (zero or one): A name or label to assist in identifying a given scenario in the context of the containing Vulnerability.
 This name should be unique across all sibling scenarios.
 - **requiresAttackTheater** (one): Attack Theater is the area or place from which an attack must occur.
 Each separate theater represents varying levels of implied trust and attack surface.
 (See [Theater](../values/theater.md))
 - **evidencedBySource** (one or many):  [Resource Reference](../values/resource-reference.md) will assist in proving a Vulnerability Scenario is legitimate.
 - **hasExploitedWeakness** (one): The weakness causing the Vulnerability.
-When choosing a value, the most applicable weaknesse should be selected.
+When choosing a value, the most applicable weakness should be selected.
 (See [Exploited Weakness](../values/exploited-weakness.md))

 ## Relationships